 What are learning difficulties?

-At the Salvesen Mindroom Centre, we describe a 'learning difficulty' as a problem of understanding or an emotional difficulty that affects a person's ability to learn, get along with others and follow convention.
+Learning difficulties are different for each person, so there are many ways to explain them.
+We define a learning difficulty as a problem of understanding or an emotional difficulty that affects a person’s ability to learn, get along with others and follow convention.

 - Getting bored easily